Annbelbella/Deep_Learning_Challenge/README.md

 ![image](https://github.com/Annbelbella/Deep_Learning_Challenge/assets/124645643/58f21ef8-278c-4660-b576-ea1358b15f99)

 ### Conclusion
 The deep learning model that I have developed was unable to achieve accuracy higher than 73%.
-To further improve the model's performance, I can consider;
-- Adding more data because increasing the size of the training dataset can help the model learn from a larger and more diverse set of examples.
+To further improve the model's performance, I would recommend exploring a different algorithm to improve accuracy and adding more data because increasing the size of the training dataset can help the model learn from a larger and more diverse set of examples.
-- Trying a different algorithm, such as Random Forest to allow focusing on the most informative features and potentially improve accuracy.